Labyrinth Parent Handbook / FAQ

 ATTENDING LABYRINTH/GENERAL POLICIES

 Can I drop off my child while they attend Labyrinth?
-No. Per our contract with the church, parents need to remain in the building with their children.
+No. Parents need to remain on site with their children.

 What do parents/siblings do while a student is in class?
 We have a large common area, the Snack Room, where our families gather to study, chat and eat.
 It is a great way to meet families and gather support.
 Students must be in class or with a parent in the snack room.

 Where can we eat lunch while at the Co-op?
-All food must be eaten in the snack room.
-Food is not allowed in any classroom or hallway.
-This request comes from the church, and also helps to protect our kids with severe food allergies.
+Food may be eaten in the welcome area, outside, the community room after noon, and the gym at lunchtime.
+Food is not allowed in any classroom.
+This helps to protect our kids with severe food allergies.

 Labyrinth operates a small concessions area, The Spot, where families may purchase drinks, snacks, coffee and other small items.
 We have a Pizza Day once a month.